Battle of Bazentin Ridge: Offensive preparations

 Few German shells fell on British field artillery positions, most of which were in the open and dumps of stores were left in Caterpillar Valley at night, covered by a line of outposts and left during the day without protection.
-The lack of German air observation, made the dumps secure and artillery inferiority led the Germans to reserve most of their artillery-fire to the moments just before an attack and firing defensive barrages.
-The attacking divisions continued their preparations on the assumption that the original plan would be agreed and Rawlinson considered that the plans of the 9th (Scottish) and 3rd divisions for the night approach were satisfactory.
-For surprise, the infantry were to be preceded by only a five-minute hurricane bombardment from all the XIII and XV corps guns, rather than the usual thirty-minute bombardment, to which the Germans had become accustomed.
-To avoid premature shell-bursts in the creeping barrage caused by trees and buildings, only delay fuzed, high-explosive shell was to be fired from the 18-pounder field guns and the 4.5-inch and medium howitzers.
+The lack of German air observation made the dumps secure and artillery inferiority led the Germans to reserve most of their artillery-fire to the moments just before an attack and the firing defensive barrages.
+The attacking divisions continued their preparations on the assumption that the original plan would be agreed and Rawlinson considered that the plans of the 9th (Scottish) Division and the 3rd Division for the night approach were satisfactory.
+For surprise, the infantry were to be preceded by only a five-minute hurricane bombardment from all the XIII Corps and XV Corps guns, rather than the usual thirty-minute bombardment, to which the Germans had become accustomed.
+To avoid premature shell-bursts in the creeping barrage caused by trees and buildings, only delay fuzed, high-explosive shell was to be fired from the 18-pounder field guns, the 4.5-inch howitzers and medium howitzers.

 Trônes Wood

 British attacks on Trônes Wood had begun on 8 July and counter-attacks and attacks continued inconclusively.
 Just after midnight on 13/14 July, the 54th Brigade assembled for another night attack, with no time for reconnaissance.
 The advance was to be from south to north and the two nearest battalions were chosen.
 At 4:30 a.m., the leading battalion crossed 1000 yd of open ground through a barrage in artillery formation to the south-west of the wood.
 A redoubt in Central Trench was enveloped and rushed at 6:00 a.m., then the advance reached the eastern edge, which was mistaken for the north end of the wood.
 A defensive flank was formed from the railway line south to the strong point at Trônes Alley.

-The second battalion entered the wood at 8:00 a.m., finding parties from many units in the south-east corner and searches to the north found little sign of the first battalion.
+The second battalion entered the wood at 8:00 a.m., finding parties from many units in the south-east corner; searches to the north found little sign of the first battalion.
 A company attacked the strong point, with another attack by the troops in Maltz Horn Trench.
 Direction was maintained by compass and frequent halts, the troops firing into the undergrowth as they advanced.
 The south end of Central Trench was rolled up and the British reached the real north end at 9:30 a.m.
-German troops pushed north, tried to retreat to Guillemont and suffered many casualties, to small-arms fire from the defensive flank.
+German troops, pushed north, tried to retreat to Guillemont and suffered many casualties to small-arms fire from the defensive flank.
 Consolidation began by linking a line of shell-holes beyond the eastern fringe of the wood.